-Saab [38] observes that in an iterative improvement algorithm, when a vertex is moved it tends to "drag" with it its adjacent vertices.
-His algorithm first performs a sequence of consecutive moves from X to Y and then clusters the first k vertices moved, reasoning that vertices that are dragged across the cut line together should belong to the same cluster.
+TABLE II MINIMUM CUT, AVERAGE CUT, AND STANDARD DEVIATION FOR 100 RUNS OF FM USING THE LIFO, RANDOM (RND), AND FIFO TIE-BREAKING SCHEMES adjacent vertices.
+His algorithm first performs a sequence of consecutive moves from X to Y, and then clusters the first k vertices moved, reasoning that vertices that are dragged across the cut line together should belong to the same cluster.
 Like the LIFO bucket scheme, this strategy recognizes that adjacent vertices should be moved sequentially.
 Saab uses clusters identified in this manner to coarsen the graph, then runs a two-phase FM variant (see the two-phase FM discussion below).

-The CLIP algorithm of Dutt and Deng [14] builds upon this idea further by tie-breaking based on the adjacency to the most recently moved modules.
-For example, suppose that moving module v_i increases the gain of v_j by one.
-Instead of increasing the gain by just one, it could be increased by two, five, ten, etc., which would greatly increase the chance that v_j is moved next.
+The CLIP algorithm of Dutt and Deng [14] builds upon this idea further by tie breaking based on the adjacency to the most recently moved modules.
+For example, suppose that moving module v_i increases the gain of v_i by one.
+Instead of increasing the gain by just one, it could be increased by two, five, ten, etc., which would greatly increase the chance that v_i is moved next.
 Instead of increasing the gain by some constant factor, the authors of [14] actually propose to increase the gain by an infinite factor.
-Since the magnitude of the bucket indices in FM are bounded by a constant, a different implementation is required: (i) the FM buckets are rearranged immediately after the initial gains are computed to start a pass, and (ii) all of the buckets in each bucket structure are concatenated into a single linked list starting with the bucket with the largest index.
-This entire list is then inserted into the bucket with index zero and all other buckets are made empty.
+Since the magnitude of the bucket indexes in FM are bounded by a constant, a different implementation is required: 1) the FM buckets are rearranged immediately after the initial gains are computed to start a pass, and 2) all of the buckets in each bucket structure are concatenated into a single linked list starting with the bucket with the largest index.
+This entire list is then inserted into the bucket with index zero, and all other buckets are made empty.
 This single preprocessing step has the effect of multiplying the gain change of the most recently moved modules by an infinite factor.
-The only other modification required is that the range of bucket indices must double.
+The only other modification required is that the range of bucket indexes must double.